TABLE OF CONTENTS

 Remark (IV): Was the last remark suggestive?
 I think it is, but the main problem is how do we understand “additional temporal dimensions”?
 Are they real?
 Do they exist?
 Are they a joke as Feynman said when he derived electromagnetism from a non-associative “octonionic-like” multitemporal argument?
 I know, all this is absolutely crazy!

 Remark (V): What about temporal dimensions.
-In fact, Kalitzin multitemporal relativity and Kalitzin works speculate about having temporal dimensions!
+In fact, Kalitzin multitemporal relativity and Kalitzin works speculate about having infinite time-like dimensions!
 I know, it sounds absolutely crazy, it is ridiculous!
 Specially due to the constants it would seem that there are convergence issues and some other weird stuff, but it can be avoided if you are “clever and sophisticated enough”.

 Kalitzin metric introduces (a priori) “different” lightspeed species!
 If you faced problems understanding “light” in 4D minkovskian relativity, how do you feel about ?
 Therefore, we can introduce proper times ( note that as far as I know at current time, N. Kalitzin introduces only a single proper time; I can not be sure since I have no access to his papers at the moment, but I will in future, I wish!):